 Guide to Financial Aid for Students From Single-Parent Homes

 To get the most federal financial aid as the child of a single-parent household, you’ll need a low EFC.
-Outside of federal aid, you can also apply to independent grants and scholarships for children of single parents.

 - Vincent Bennett, Jr. Memorial Scholarship: This scholarship awards $20,000 over four years to an incoming freshman whose parent was killed or permanently disabled in the line of duty as a firefighter or law enforcement officer.
 The deadline to apply is May 31.

 - The Family Scholarship Fund: The American Society of Safety Professionals (ASSP) Foundation offers scholarships for students who lost a parent in a workplace incident.
 Awards range from $1,000 to $10,000, and applications for the current year are being accepted between Oct.
 15, 2022 and Feb.
 15, 2023.

 - Life Lessons Scholarship Program: This award goes to incoming and current college students who had a parent pass away.
 Award amounts vary, but past applicants have received as much as $20,000.
 Applications are accepted each year between Feb.
 1 and March 1.

 You can also search for scholarships for children with divorced or incarcerated parents, as well as minority scholarships.
 Every scholarship organization sets its own criteria, so make sure to understand all requirements before applying.
 Use scholarship search tools to find additional awards that fit your specific criteria.

 You can also check for other state- and institution-specific aid that isn’t included in your FAFSA.
 Contact your school’s financial aid office to see what they offer to students from single-parent homes.